Canine Food Allergy Lesions

 - Itching started when the pet was less than 6 months of age or greater than 5-6 years of age.

-- No response to treatment for sarcoptic mange.
+- No response to treatment for sarcoptic mange (a condition with a similar itchy skin pattern).

 - Corticosteroids have not been helpful in managing the itching.
 Corticosteroids may or may not work on food allergy itching but they almost always work for other allergies.